-For prison sentences other than life sentences or extended sentences offenders serve part of their sentence in prison and part of it on licence in the community and subject to recall to prison.
+It is the law that for prison sentences other than life sentences offenders serve half their sentence in prison and half on licence in the community and subject to recall to prison.

 If a life sentence is imposed the judge will set the minimum term the offender will have to serve before applying to the Parole Board for release on licence.
-The offender is released only if no longer considered to be a risk to the public and would be subject to certain conditions.
+The offender is only released if no longer considered to be a risk to the public and would be subject to certain conditions.
 If the conditions are broken or if the offender is considered to be a risk to the public he or she will be sent back to prison.